niksilver/midi-review/README.md

 - E2 = scroll through time
 - E3 = change size of recording window

-When you start recording notes and audio are recorded into a rolling window.
+When you start recording, notes and audio are recorded into a rolling window.
 For example, if the rolling window is 10 seconds then (only) the last 10 seconds will be retained.
 If you change the size of the rolling window then that change will only come into effect when you next start recording.

+You can also change the size of the rolling record window in `PARAMETERS > EDIT`, which also offers a save option.
+If you do save it there then this will be its value the next time you load the script.

 ## Requirements